morenoh149/react-native-contacts/README.md

 ### iOS Permissions

-As of Xcode 8 and React Native 0.33 it is now **necessary to add kit specific "permission" keys** to your Xcode `Info.plist` file, in order to make `requestPermission` work.
+Add kit specific "permission" keys to your Xcode `Info.plist` file, in order to make `requestPermission` work.
 Otherwise your app crashes when requesting the specific permission.
-I discovered this after days of frustration.

-Open Xcode > Info.plist > Add a key (starting with "Privacy - ...") with your kit specific permission.
+Open Xcode > open ios/yourApp.xcodeproj > Info.plist > Add key `Privacy - Contacts Usage Description` with your kit specific permission.
 The value for the key is optional in development.
 If you submit to the App Store the value must explain why you need this permission.

-You have to add the key "Privacy - Contacts Usage Description".

 <img width="338" alt="screen shot 2016-09-21 at 13 13 21" src="https://cloud.githubusercontent.com/assets/5707542/18704973/3cde3b44-7ffd-11e6-918b-63888e33f983.png">